After FBI raid, defiant Oakland mayor says she did nothing wrong and will not resign

 Mayor Sheng Thao read from a prepared statement and took no questions Monday, four days after FBI agents carried boxes out of the home she shares with her son and partner as part of an investigation that included searches of two other houses owned by another family.

-The city desperately needs “active, engaged and competent leadership” in this trying time, wrote Cynthia Adams, president of the Oakland chapter of the NAACP in an emailed statement.

-“It is telling that no other city officials have defended the mayor, nor do any of them even seem to be in contact with her,” she said.

-It appears Thao and her son were home Thursday morning during the raid.
-She said her first priority was to make sure they were safe.
+It appears Thao and her son were home Thursday morning as she said her first priority was to make sure they were safe.

 Thao, 38, took office in 2023.
 She is of Hmong descent and says she grew up poor.